GREAT PYRENEES CLUB OF PUGET SOUND

-5. The breeder shall supply the AKC individual registrations form or a written guarantee that it shall be supplied by the time the pup is 6 mos old, or on completion of sale.
-A dog may, for good cause, be sold without papers if this in understood and agreed to in writing by both parties, as specified by AKC.
+5. The breeder shall supply the AKC individual registrations form or a written guarantee that it shall be supplied by the time the pup is 6 mos old, or on completion of the sale.
+A dog may, for good cause, be sold without papers if this is understood and agreed to in writing by both parties, as specified by AKC.

 6. Any animal sold under the designation "pet/companion" or "livestock guardian" shall be sold without registration papers and with written mandatory spay/neuter proviso.
 A breeder may supply registration papers upon proof of sterilization or upon reassessment of the animal as being of "show/breeding" quality.

 7. It is the responsibility of a breeder to grade all litters as to quality.
 A breeder shall not offer a buyer the choice of purchasing the same pup for one price with full registration and another price with limited registration.
 A breeder may choose to change a registration from limited to full at a later date.
 The buyer may be offered this option which may be contingent upon a change of contract and terms but not contingent upon payment of an additional price.

 8. It is the ethical obligation of a member breeder to guarantee dogs produced and sold to be as represented.
 Any replacement or refund arrangement agreed to by breeder and buyer and just to the interests of both parties shall be considered satisfactory.
 It is understood, however, that any dog which dies or must be destroyed before the age of 18 mos. due to physical or temperamental conditions which are hereditary, shall be replaced one or one, or if that is not possible, the full purchase priced shall be refunded.